redhat-et/ceph-mirroring/manual-hard-failure/README.md

-# Manual Mirroring with Hard Site Failure - West 1 is down
+# Manual Mirroring with Hard Site Failure - West 1 is down, How to Recover?
 The steps defined in this README will walk through the process of deploy the application and failing over to another site manually.

-NOTE: Before beginning ensure that you modify *application/wordpress/base/wordpress-route.yaml* to point to your Load balancer.
+**NOTE:** Before beginning ensure that you modify *application/wordpress/base/wordpress-route.yaml* to point to your Load balancer.

+**NOTE:** Using a GitOps tool like Argo CD or Tekton can help to manage the flow of the applications and data in this scenario, for example, when the primary site goes down and when it comes back up, having a tool watching your configuration repo will give more control on when an application is run.

 ## Deploying West1
 We will use *kubectl* due to the application files being in Kustomize.